-Certain Current Portfolio Co mpanies ARIA Technology-Application Software Provides a cloud-based billing and monetization platform for enterprise companies that wish to sell products via subscription, usage based, and other recurring revenue business models.
-BRILLIANT EARTH Other-Internet Retail E-commerce company that offers ethical and environmentally responsible, conflict free diamonds and fine jewelry. credit sesame Other-Specialized Consumer Services Leader in the personal credit management space.
-The company helps users access, understand and improve, leverage and protect their credit / credit scores. cloudpay Technology-System Software Develops and offers a cloud-based payroll platform, managed services, and treasury services to provide end-to-end payroll solutions to multinational organizations.
+Provides a cloud-based billing and monetization platform for enterprise companies that wish to sell products via subscription, usage based, and other recurring revenue business models.
+E-commerce company that offers ethical and environmentally responsible, conflict free diamonds and fine jewelry.
+Leader in the personal credit management space.
+The company helps users access, understand and improve, leverage and protect their credit / credit scores.
+Develops and offers a cloud-based payroll platform, managed services, and treasury services to provide end-to-end payroll solutions to multinational organizations.
 The company's platform offers accurate, standardized payroll processing in over 120 countries, through a single SaaS platform, which enables organizations to increase efficiency, streamline compliance, and achieve greater visibility into payroll.
-FiscalNote Technology-Application Software Premier information services company focused on global policy and market intelligence.
+Premier information services company focused on global policy and market intelligence.
 By combining AI technology, expert analysis, and legislative, regulatory, and geopolitical data, FiscalNote is reinventing the way that organizations minimize risk and capitalize on opportunity.
-OROP Technology-Computer & Electronics Retail Consumer product design, development and e- commerce company focused on providing unique "enthusiast" grade products at attractive prices in multiple verticals.
-Porch Technology-Application Software Vertical software platform for the home, providing software and services to home services companies, such as home inspectors, insurance carriers, moving companies, utility companies, warranty companies, and others.
+Consumer product design, development and e-commerce company focused on providing unique "enthusiast" grade products at attractive prices in multiple verticals.
+Vertical software platform for the home,